Supports expansion of up to 40% more field agents

 “Our employees have organically started using Google Drive more and more, for backups and to access documents on the go.
 With functions such as Backup and Sync, it’s intuitive and seamless to use.” —Michael Mwangi, CIO, Britam

 Switching to Gmail has not only made the Britam email service more reliable, employees are now able to communicate faster and more efficiently.
-“People use Calendar invites to schedule meetings and are able to turn it into a video call with a single click using Hangouts Meet,” says Michael.
-“They are using Hangouts Chat instead of emailing or placing a phone call.”
+“People use Calendar invites to schedule meetings and are able to turn it into a video call with a single click using Google Meet,” says Michael.
+“They are using Google Chat instead of emailing or placing a phone call.”
 Michael believes this has helped to create a sense of teamwork and unity.
 “People are more confident that they can easily reach the person they need, when they need them,” he explains.

 Previously, there was no way to share files easily as the local network was unreliable, so employees used external flash drives to transfer files among themselves.
 “Even within the same office, we used hard drives to pass on files, never mind when we were sending things to another country,” says Michael.
 “With Google Drive, we gained the ability to collaborate out of the box.”
 Although G Suite is not currently Britam’s main document authoring tool, it uses Google Drive with Google Docs and Google Sheets extensively within project teams to work on documents together.